Natural fats are not only helpful for losing weight but essential for sustainable fat loss and maintaining good health.

 - Include more wild salmon and sardines

-- Snack on organic nuts, seeds, nut butters, or olives
+- Snack on organic nuts, seeds, nut butter, or olives

 - Opt for full-fat organic dairy products, such as raw milk cheese, yogurt, kefir, etc.